mgoellnitz/trackdown/README.md

 # Configuration

-The source tree contains a directory named .trackdown.
+The source repository contains a directory named .trackdown.

 This directory contains a file named config.
 There are some options in this file, which you can change.